Last Updated on April 7, 2026 by Bibhu Ranjan Mund, MPH

 Gut Health for Families: Foods & Benefits

-It refers as the balance of microorganisms in the digestive tract.
+Gut health refers to the balance of beneficial bacteria in the digestive system.
 Mainly, a healthy gut improves digestion, nutrient absorption and mental health.

 - Supports immunity (70% immune system in gut)